Birch Plywood Thin, PEFC BR/BR Finnish phenol glue

 A high strength laminated sheet material made from Birch timber PEFC certified.
 Both faces are grade BR BR: – Boil Resistant.
 Commonly used wood material for laser cutting and engraving.
 The plywood is bonded with phenol glue line.

-Art & sculpture, Jewelry, signage, model making, light construction work, furniture and cabinet making, retail display.
+Art & sculpture, Jewellery, signage, model making, light construction work, furniture and cabinet making, retail display.

 Appearance and grainline